-The objective of the MVP is to use a highly saturated historical data sets, localized in one square mile, and create a mobile immersive historical experience.
+The objective for the proof of concept is to use a highly saturated data set localized in one square mile that results in an immersive historical experience.
 Using LBS (Location Based Services), GPS (Global Positioning Systems), and AR (Augmented Reality), the app will allow people to stand in a location and experience history on the spot.
-The second objective is to add gamification and AI (Artificial Intelligence) to personalize the user's experience based on their interests.
+Following the proof of concept, the goal is to add gamification, AI (Artificial Intelligence), and behavioral engines to personalize the user's experience based on their interests.

-History is fascinating, but it can be lacking due to the mediums used to engage people.
-Oftentimes history is missing due to lack of funding, out-dated information, or even weathered signage sitting exposed to the elements.
+History is fascinating, but it can be lacking due to the mediums used to engage with people.
+Often history is missing due to lack of funding, outdated information, or even weathered signage sitting exposed to the elements.
 That’s why it was vital to spend time digging into experiences that could keep history engaging and exciting for the users wherever they might be.

-With no project deadline, I wanted to take the time to break out my graph paper, pens, pencils, and markers to explore the user flow before starting on the computer.
-I wanted to wireframe out the user flow without colors, text, and other visual elements getting the way.
+For this version of the application, I broke out the graph paper, pens, pencils, and markers to explore the user flow before starting on the computer.
+I wanted to wireframe the user flow without colors, text, and other visual elements getting in the way.

-Being a UX designer, I can only do so much.
-However, it is my job to tell a compelling story through thoughtful design.
-I decided to use InVision Studio because of my experience with their online products and their success with creating interactions with basic screens.
-Here’s a look at the launch of the app into the home screen, the experience of grouping historical points, and selecting a single point.view prototype
+As a product designer, it is my job to tell a compelling story through thoughtful design.
+For this, I chose to use InVision Studio to learn a new prototyping tool with powerful interaction capabilities.
+Here is a look at the launch of the app into the home screen, the experience of grouping historical points, and selecting a single point.view prototype

-To ensure that users are only shown what they are interested in, filtering is a vital part of the experience.
 Each time the user changes their interests, their experience changes as well.
 It gives the user the control to remove the noise.
-The filtering will dynamically update the categories as the data expands.
+Filtering options will dynamically update the categories as the data expands.